For Inquiries:

 Born: 1988, Houston, TX, USA

-Alexander Squier is a curator and interdisciplinary artist, working across media including printmaking, drawing, sculpture, installation, video and sound.
-Based in his hometown of Houston, Texas, he works out of his studio at BOX 13 ArtSpace in the city’s East End District, and teaches periodic printmaking classes at Art League Houston.
-He has also taught at the University of Houston, and the Houston Printing Museum, and headed up the Printmaking Department at the Glassell School of Art (Museum of Fine Arts Houston) from 2016 - 2020.
+Alexander Squier is an interdisciplinary artist, working across media including printmaking, drawing, sculpture, installation, video and sound.
+Based in his hometown of Houston, Texas, he works out of his studio at BOX 13 ArtSpace in the city’s East End District.
+He has taught printmaking at the University of Houston, Art League Houston, the Houston Printing Museum, and headed up the printmaking department at the Glassell School of Art (Museum of Fine Arts Houston) from 2016 - 2020.

 Some of Squier’s notable projects from recent years include Remnants / Visions, a 2015-16 installation transforming a derelict ranch home into an archaeological museum in the Sharpstown District, and The Houston Brick Archive, a mobile museum, map, and archive of nearly four hundred bricks collected over several years from all around the city.
-The latter was funded through the City of Houston’s Individual Artist Grant, which was awarded in 2018.
+The latter was funded by the Houston Arts Alliance’s Individual Artist Grant, which was awarded in 2018, and was most recently displayed at the historic Julia Ideson Building in Houston for several months in 2024.